apoliveira/apoliveira.github.io/blog/_drafts/drp.md

 ---
 layout: post
-title: What is a "Directed Reading Program"?
+title: "What is a 'Directed Reading Program'?"
 tags: [drp, teaching]
 ---